 Examples of Category Killers

-If earlier people were paying attention only to product prices, now a seamless shopping experience both online and offline and customer support after is what can make a company stand out from the competition.
+If earlier people were paying attention only to product prices, now a seamless shopping experience both online and offline and customer support is what can make a company stand out from the competition.
 Let’s have a look at category-killer stores that managed to meet customers’ expectations.

 Let’s take Home Depot, for example.
 This huge company supplies customers with tools, construction products, and other items that help with home repair.
 Another example is Barnes & Noble.
 This famous bookseller has many retail outlets in the US, selling books, magazines, music, and movies and delivering customers’ orders for free.